rehanzfr-zz/R_Codes/README.md

 ## Corona

-In this folder, you can find the codes realted to youtube videos made for the epidemiological, genomic and proteomic analysis of Corona Virus.
+In this folder, you can find the codes realted to youtube videos made for the epidemiological, genomic and proteomic analysis of Coronavirus.